erwinvanhunen/powerraker/Documentation/Get-KlipperCachedGCodeResponses.md

 ```

 ## DESCRIPTION
 This cmdlet returns the cached GCode responses.
-Default count is 100.
+The default number of items it returns is 100.

 ## EXAMPLES